haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_robots.md

 Stiffness corresponds with the P and damping corresponds with the D of PD controllers, see the [controllers page](../concepts/controllers.md#terminology) for more details.

 Tuning the values of stiffness, damping, and other properties affect the sim2real transfer of a simulated robot to the real world.
 At the moment our team is working on developing a better pipeline with documentation for system identification to pick better controllers and/or hyperparameters.

+Note that when taking a robot implemented in another simulator like Mujoco, you usually cannot directly copy the joint hyperparameters to ManiSkill, so you almost always need some manual tuning.

 ## 3. Defining Sensors